-The most popular health claim is no additives/preservatives, present in almost one of four NPD.
+The most popular health claim is no additives/preservatives, present in a quarter of NPD.
 Other recurrent claims are gluten free, low/no/reduced calorie, no added sugar, and organic.
 The main growing claims are sugar-free (20.7%), organic (4.9%), low/no/reduced calories (3.4%), and no added sugar (2.3%).
-This scenario reflects a clear preference for products with less additives and passive or "free from" health claims, which is in line with the global trends of consumers betting for a shorter list of ingredients and care for their health.
+This scenario reflects a clear preference for products with less additives and passive or "free from" health claims, which is in line with the global trends of consumers seeking shorter ingredients lists and taking greater care of their health.